kubernetes/website/content/en/blog/_posts/2024-04-29-structured-authentication-configuration-beta.md

 5. **Multiple audiences**: You can configure multiple audiences for a single authenticator.
 This allows you to use the same authenticator for multiple audiences, such as using a different OAuth client for `kubectl` and dashboard.
-6. **Using Identity providers that don't support OpenID connect discovery**: You can use identity providers that don't support [OpenID Connect discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
+6. **Using identity providers that don't support OpenID connect discovery**: You can use identity providers that don't support [OpenID Connect discovery](https://openid.net/specs/openid-connect-discovery-1_0.html).
 The only requirement is to host the discovery document at a different location than the